MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 #### [Server Manager](#tab/server-manager)

-The following steps show how to install this feature in the Server Manager.
+The following steps show how to install the Failover Clustering feature in the Server Manager.

 1. Start Server Manager.
 1. On the **Manage** menu, select **Add Roles and Features**.